 Temperatures are reported in increments of 0.25˚C. The DS18B20 supports programmable precisions from 9 to 12 bits, and this is 10-bit precision.
 12-bit precision readings take 3/4 second for each device, which is too slow.
 10-bit readings take less than 1/4 second.
 This is currently hardcoded in the Arduino sketch, and there are no plans to make it configurable.

-Where Are the Temperatures recorded?
+Where Are the Temperatures Recorded?

-The laptop application records the temperature(s) in a “sensor info” file (which will also contain values from other environmental sensors if they exist).
-There is a sensor info file saved for each run and it is saved in the same directory/folder as the CSV, PDF and other files for the run.
+The laptop application records the temperature(s) in a “run info” file (which will also contain values from other environmental sensors if they exist).
+There is a run info file saved for each run and it is saved in the same directory/folder as the CSV, PDF and other files for the run.

 The temperature or temperatures are also included on the graph itself, in the legend.
 Here is an example with two temperature sensors: